influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 Influx Inspect is an InfluxDB disk utility that can be used to:

-* View detailed information about disk shards
+* View detailed information about disk shards.
-* Exporting data from a shard to [line protocol](/influxdb/v1.6/concepts/glossary/#line-protocol) that can be inserted back into the database
+* Exporting data from a shard to [line protocol](/influxdb/v1.6/concepts/glossary/#line-protocol) that can be inserted back into the database.
-* Converting TSM-based shards to TSI disk-based shards
+* Converting TSM in-memory index shards to TSI disk-based index shards.

 ## `influx_inspect` utility